narcisolobo/colorful-quotes/README.md

       },
     });
     ```
-18. Create and export an asynchronous function to retrieve a list of random quote from the FavQs API.
+18. Create and export an asynchronous function to retrieve a list of random quotes from the FavQs API.
 Usage of async/await syntax recommended.
     ```js
     async function getRandomQuotes() {
       try {